Overview

 Within the first four weeks of the defense semester, students must schedule the day, time, and location of their defense and get it approved by the full supervisory committee.

 All committee members and the student must attend the entire defense in real time.
 While defenses can be held remotely under extenuating circumstances, the Honors Program strongly prefers that the defense be held in person.
-If an in-person defense is not possible or prudent, students may work with their faculty director and committee members to schedule a virtual defense in real time.
+If an in-person defense is not possible or prudent, students may work with their Faculty Director and committee members to schedule a virtual defense in real time.
 Students do not need permission from the Honors Program to complete a virtual defense if one is deemed necessary.
 However, if pursuing a virtual defense, students and committee members should consult the Virtual Defense Guidelines posted on the Honors Website.

 Once the defense is scheduled, complete The Defense Announcement Form and submit it via the online portal here no later than 4pm the day of the posted deadline.
 The form requires signatures from all of the faculty committee members, so plan ahead.